 Completing the practice elements of the programme leads to both an academic award and the award of a Statement of Completion of General Pharmacist Training (SCGPT) from an accredited training centre.

-The MSc General Pharmacy Practice is available through both universities to candidates who have completed their diploma.
+Master's degree (MSc): If you have successfully completed the postgraduate diploma in General Pharmacy Practice you can elect to continue to the MSc.
 You will complete a research project within your Trust, supported by one or two academics with expertise in practice research.
 You will gain expertise in research techniques relevant to your project, you will be supported to write a protocol and complete either an NHS or University Ethics application (whichever is appropriate) and to collect and analyse your data.
+Start dates are in September, January and April.

 You will need to have the support of your Trust to carry out your project.
 Ideally this will include at minimum some protected time to collect data.
 If you are not sure of what topic you would like to research, we can help you find a suitable project relevant to your working environment.